Man attacked with machete in road rage incident in Napier

 “Police are following lines of inquiry,” he said.

-The victim had a bandage and blood visible on his right hand.
+The victim had a bandage and blood visible on his right hand as he spoke to police.

+A police spokeswoman said it was reported that one person assaulted another on Thames St around 8.20am.

+A Hato Hone St John spokesman said one person was assessed at the scene and transported to Hawke’s Bay Hospital in a moderate condition.